International Student Service Center

 Failure to attend the school whose SEVIS I-20 you used to enter the United States

 Failure to apply for a Program Extension within the 30-day period before the completion date on your SEVIS I-20 , if you need more time to complete your current program

-Failure to obtain a new SEVIS I-20 if you change your educational program or degree level and notify the INS within 15 days of beginning the new program or level.
+Failure to obtain a new SEVIS I-20 if you change your educational program or degree level and notify the USCIS within 15 days of beginning the new program or level.

-Failure to obtain a new SEVIS I-20 and notify INS within 15 days of registering at Baruch College if you transfer to Baruch from another school or institution.
+Failure to obtain a new SEVIS I-20 and notify USCIS within 15 days of registering at Baruch College if you transfer to Baruch from another school or institution.

 Who is eligible to be reinstated?

 Can document sufficient financial resources to pursue a full-time course of study